What is Make Music Miami (MMM)?

 Who can participate?

 MMM is performed by anyone, enjoyed by everyone – all over Miami.
 Students, amateurs, part-time professionals, and established artists are all welcome.
-There is no audition process to be included in the musical merriment and DoMF is open to all ages, skill levels, and persuasions of music makers.
-All you you need to do is sign up, make your match with a venue, show up, and perform.
+There is no audition process to be included in the musical merriment and MMM is open to all ages, skill levels, and persuasions of music makers.
+All you you need to do is sign up and perform.

 Where may I perform?

-Once you register by creating a profile on https://matchmiami.makemusicday.org/, you can browse through all of the Venue listings, find a location that interests you and propose a performance to the Venue operator.
-Have a space you’d like to play that’s not listed?
-Go talk to the property owner about hosting a performance and encourage them to list their space as a venue on the matchmaking site.
+Once you register by creating a profile on http://miami.makemusicday.org, you can browse through all of the Venue listings, find a location that interests you and propose a performance to the Venue operator.
+If you’d like to create your own event without the participation of a Venue, you can do that as well through the matchmaking system dashboard.

 How long will each performance last?